zackstout/beatles-songwriting/README.md

 #### (a) The 'minor two-five-one': 'ii7b5-V7-i'

 - The ii7b5 is rarely used, but a neat dark tone
-- 🎵 _You never give me your money_ (and cycle of fifths!), great example.
+- ✅ _You never give me your money_ (and cycle of fifths!), great example.
+  - Exemplifies descending along the circle.
-- Again, note the use of the bVII of the i (or the V of the I) as pivot chord.
+  - And also, note the use of the bVII of the i (or the V of the I) as pivot chord.

 #### (b) The diatonic minor Cycle of Fifths